rickstaa/stable-gym/simzoo/envs/classic_control/cartpole_cost/README.md

 *   **u1:** The x-force applied on the cart.

-## Environment episode stop criteria
+## Episode Termination:

-An episode is terminated based on set cart position, pole angle and cost thresholds.
+An episode is terminated when:

+*   Pole Angle is more than 20 degrees.
+*   Cart Position is more than 10 m (center of the cart reaches the edge of the display).
+*   Episode length is greater than 200.
+*   The cost is greater than 100.

 ## Environment goal